 One in three of us will have made a New Year resolution and a third will have pledged to get healthier.
 But only one in ten of us will stick to it.

 Instead of thinking of your good intentions as a resolution, make a promise.
-Tell your friends or people at work just what you’re going to do so they can subtlety keep you on track.
-Resolutions come and go but rarely do you intend to break a promise.
+Tell your friend, coworker or family member just what you’re going to do so it gives you a sense of accountability.
+If they are open to it, ask them to check in with you weekly or monthly to see how it's going.

-Make a promise to your gym.
-Sign up for 12 months, commit to a couple Personal Training sessions, and make a promise to the reception team that you'll see them weekly.
+Might we suggest making a promise to your gym.
+Sign up for 12 months, commit to Personal Training sessions, and make a promise to the reception team that you'll see them weekly.
 They'll love it!

-Write it down somewhere that you will often see it: the dashboard of your car, on your alarm clock or in a calendar app that refuses to drop off your lock screen.
+Write it down somewhere that you will often see it: the dashboard of your car, on your alarm clock or in a calendar app.

 The trouble is that unless you have a particularly altruistic bunch of mates, any rewards are going to be those you give yourself.
-The pair of shoes you buy to reward a gruelling month in the gym were never really in jeopardy – nothing is really stopping you going out and buying them regardless.
+Here's some ideas to reward yourself with:

 Stick To It